• Skip to main content

 Make sure that you warm up before doing squats.

-That sounds like a no-brainer but you would be surprised how many people just walk in the gym and start a squat or deadlift workout without any warm-up.
+That sounds like a no-brainer, but you would be surprised how many people just walk into the gym and start a squat or deadlift workout without any warm-up.

 Do any physical activity that warms up your body, five minutes of elliptical, treadmill, walking outside, or running.